IntersectAustralia/hcsvlab-docs/WebApp.md

 **Download the WebApp**

-On your deployment machine (which is probably your local machine, but can be another machine) clone the web:
+On your deployment machine (which is probably your local machine, but can be another machine) clone the web app:

     $ git clone git@github.com:IntersectAustralia/hcsvlab.git